jasrub/indistinguishableFrom-MAS.s65/_posts/2016-03-29-deception.md

 **Yes, We can.**

-Using the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) and some machine learning (NLP and image processing) Algorithms, I thought of 3 different deception that would be quiet simple to create:
+Using the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) and some machine learning (NLP and image processing) Algorithms, I thought of 3 different deceptions that would be quite simple to create:

-###### The Virtual Life Creator
+###### The OOO-ITO (Out Of Office - In The Office)
-Imagine I want to go on a vacation, and I want to be off-line.
+Imagine that I want to go on a vacation, and I want to be off-line.
 I also don't want the rest of the world to know that I've gone on vacation.
 I want the rest of the world to think "business as usual"

 ![vacation]({{site.baseurl}}/img/deception/Tropical-Vacation.jpg)
 *Where I am*